 According to popular tradition, Ottoman prisoners of war were sent here by the Venetian Republic to serve out their sentences.

 The ancient hamlet of Bramezza is a truly unique place in the Dolomites with its rare Islamic architecture set against the marvellous backdrop of Monte Civetta and the green waters of Lake Alleghe.
+We suggest you a walk to see personally the beauty of this place.
+Starting point from Santa Maria delle Grazie, a little hamlet between Alleghe and Caprile.

 Open all year round, the canyon is particularly spectacular in winter with its vertical walls and fairytale frozen waterfalls tinged with myriad shades of blue and the muffled silence typical of the season - an unforgettable thrill.
+In winter that's on eof the most beautiful destination for the lovers of ice climbing.

 The town of Agordo, on the road to Alleghe, and the San Lucano Valley, amid mountains and charming valleys, are two more examples of interesting and stunning scenery.